OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-The effect involves a card that expands vertically when hovered over, revealing hidden content.
-We'll achieve this using CSS transitions and transforms.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
+This effect is achieved using purely CSS, without relying on JavaScript.
+We'll leverage CSS transitions and the `:hover` pseudo-class.

 **Description of the Styling:**

-The card will have a basic structure: a container holding a header and a content section.
-The content section will initially be hidden using `max-height: 0;` and `overflow: hidden;`.
-On hover, we'll use a CSS transition to smoothly increase the `max-height` to allow the content to become visible.
-A subtle transform will be added for visual appeal.
+The card consists of a container div with a fixed height.
+Inside, a second div contains the main content, initially visible.
+Below this, a third div contains the expandable content, initially hidden.
+On hover, we increase the height of the container using a CSS transition for a smooth animation.

 **Full Code:**